-Three of these organizations (religious or apostolic organizations, insurance companies and Subchapter S corporations) are exempt from corporate tax, but their income does not escape taxation.
-In the case of the religious or apostolic corporations and the Subchapter S corporations, the income is taxed at the individual income tax level.
+Insurance companies and Subchapter S corporations are exempt from corporate tax but their income does not escape taxation.
+In the case of the Subchapter S corporations, the income is taxed at the individual income tax level.
 Insurance companies are required to pay insurance premium tax rather than corporate income tax.